ttton/frontend-coding-challenge/campaign/README.md

 - IDE/Editor: NetBeans/Atom
 - SCM: GitHub (Git)

+Note: JavaScript has not been used due to the lack of features requiring it.

 ## Directory Structure

 Webpage content is contained in the `page` subdirectory.
 The main webpage